BlinkID/blinkid-android/README.md

 ## <a name="blinkid_recognizers"></a> BlinkID recognizers

-Unless stated otherwise for concrete recognizer, **single side BlinkID recognizes** from this list can be used in any context, but they work best with the [`DocumentScanActivity`](#documentUiComponent) and [`BlinkIdActivity`](#blinkidUiComponent), with UIs best suited for document scanning.
+Unless stated otherwise for concrete recognizer, **single side BlinkID recognizes** from this list can be used in any context, but they work best with [`BlinkIdUISettings`](#blinkidUiComponent) and [`DocumentScanUISettings`](#documentUiComponent), with UIs best suited for document scanning.

-**Combined recognizers** should be used with [`DocumentVerificationActivity`](#documentVerifyUiComponent) or [`BlinkIdActivity`](#blinkidUiComponent).
+**Combined recognizers** should be used with [`BlinkIdUISettings`](#blinkidUiComponent) or [`DocumentVerificationUISettings`](#documentVerifyUiComponent).
 They manage scanning of multiple document sides in the single camera opening and guide the user through the scanning process.
 Some combined recognizers support scanning of multiple document types, but only one document type can be scanned at a time.

-### <a name="blinkidRecognizer"></a> BlinkID recognizer
-The [`BlinkIdRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdRecognizer.html) scans and extracts data from the front side of the supported document.
-You can find the list of the currently supported documents [here](https://github.com/BlinkID/blinkid-android/blob/master/documentation/BlinkIDRecognizer.md).
-We will continue expanding this recognizer by adding support for new document types in the future.
-Star this repo to stay updated.

-The [`BlinkIdRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdRecognizer.html) works best with the [`BlinkIdActivity` and `BlinkIdOverlayController`](#blinkidUiComponent).

 ### <a name="blinkidCombinedRecognizer"></a> BlinkID combined recognizer
 Use [`BlinkIdCombinedRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) for scanning both sides of the supported document.
 First, it scans and extracts data from the front, then scans and extracts data from the back, and finally, combines results from both sides.
 The [`BlinkIdCombinedRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) also performs data matching and returns a flag if the extracted data captured from the front side matches the data from the back.
 You can find the list of the currently supported documents [here](https://github.com/BlinkID/blinkid-android/blob/master/documentation/BlinkIDRecognizer.md).
 We will continue expanding this recognizer by adding support for new document types in the future.
 Star this repo to stay updated.

-The [`BlinkIdCombinedRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) works best with the [`BlinkIdActivity` and `BlinkIdOverlayController`](#blinkidUiComponent).
+The [`BlinkIdCombinedRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) works best with the [`BlinkIdUISettings` and `BlinkIdOverlayController`](#blinkidUiComponent).

 ### <a name="mrtdRecognizer"></a> Machine Readable Travel Document recognizer
 The [`MrtdRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/mrtd/MrtdRecognizer.html) is used for scanning and data extraction from the Machine Readable Zone (MRZ) of the various Machine Readable Travel Documents (MRTDs) like ID cards and passports.
 This recognizer is not bound to the specific country, but it can be configured to only return data that match some criteria defined by the [`MrzFilter`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/mrtd/MrzFilter.html).

-The `MrtdRecognizer` can also be configured to extract additional fields of interest from the scanned document, which are not part of the Machine Readable Zone, by using **Templating API**.
-You can find more about Templating API in [this](#mrtdTemplating) section.

 You can find information about usage context at the beginning of [this section](#blinkid_recognizers).